-Common methods for remotely logging into another system through a shell (telnet, rlogin, or rsh) or copying files between hosts (ftp or rcp) do not encrypt data that is sent over the connection between the client and the server, and should be avoided.
-Instead, you should only connect to a remote host using a secure shell or an encrypted virtual private network.
+SSH is designed to replace common methods for remotely logging into another system through a command shell.
+A related program called scp replaces older programs designed to copy files between hosts such as ftp or rcp.
+Because these older applications do not encrypt passwords between the client and the server, you avoid them whenever possible.
 Using secure methods to remotely log in to other systems will decrease the security risks for both your system and the remote system.

-10.1 Introduction
+10.1.
+Introduction

 SSH (or Secure SHell) is a protocol for creating a secure connection between two systems.
 In the SSH protocol, the client machine initiates a connection with a server machine.

 The following safeguards are provided by SSH:

-- After an initial connection, the client can verify that it is connecting to the same server during subsequent sessions. - The client can transmit its authentication information to the server, such as a username and password, in an encrypted format. - All data sent and received during the connection is transferred using strong encryption, making it extremely difficult to decrypt and read. - The client has the ability to use X111 applications launched from the shell prompt.
-This technique provides a secure, graphical interface (called X11 forwarding).
+- After an initial connection, the client verifies it is connecting to the same server during subsequent sessions. - The client transmits its authentication information to the server, such as a username and password, in an encrypted format. - All data sent and received during the connection is transferred using strong, 128 bit encryption, making it extremely difficult to decrypt and read. - The client has the ability to use X111 applications launched from the shell prompt.
+This technique, called X11 forwarding, provides a secure means to use graphical applications over a network.